-- 1. If a ninth grade student competes for the junior high, the student may then compete at the senior high level after the completion of that junior high sport season.
-A ninth grade student may not compete for the senior high and return later to compete for the junior high in the same sport. - 2.
-Semesters are applied toward the limitations regardless of the following: - a. if the school doesn't offer a sport; or - b. if the student doesn't participate, or - c. if the student isn't eligible; or - d. if the student's earlier enrollment was in a different school system.
+- 2. Semesters are applied toward the limitations regardless of the following:

+- a. if the school doesn't offer a sport; or

+- b. if the student doesn't participate, or

+- c. if the student isn't eligible; or

+- d. if the student's earlier enrollment was in a different school system.